More Lessons for Algebra I

 - how to solve direct variation word problems

-how to solve indirect or inverse varation word problems
+- how to solve indirect or inverse variation word problems

-how to solve joint and combined varation word problems
+- how to solve joint and combined variation word problems

 We often use the term direct variation to describe a form of dependence of one variable on another.
 An equation that makes a line and crosses the origin is a form of direct variation, where the magnitude of x increases or decreases directly as y increases or decreases.
 Direct variation and inverse variation are used often in science when modeling activity, such as speed or velocity.